 Doge stock burst onto the scene when Elon Musk decided it was the next big thing.
-The all of a sudden, it took off and there were rocket ship emoji’s everywhere.
+Then all of a sudden, it took off and there were rocket ship emoji’s everywhere.
 People began to see it as a way for them to get out of debt, pay off school bills, and get rich.
-Then Elon Musk tweeted again, and down went Dogecoin stock.
+Then Elon Musk tweeted again and down went Dogecoin stock.
 Will it go back up?
 It’s hard to say with meme stonks.
 Will people lose interest and move on to the next trend?
 Will the government decide to regulate it?
-These are all things to consider of you want to invest in Dogecoin.
+These are all things to consider if you want to invest in Dogecoin.

 No one had really heard of Doge stock before Elon Musk got on the bandwagon.
 And then it was everywhere you looked.
 Price went from $0.04 to $0.6894.
 That’s a pretty big increase.
 And it was everywhere.
 I mean everywhere.
 I’d sign into Facebook and see women posting about their husbands buying it.

 In fact, I even had a college student ask me if she should put her savings into Dogecoin stock so she could pay off her student loans.
 It’s that kind of thinking that’s a little scary.
 I told her that personally, I would not at this time because it was so over extended that I’d be worried I was buying at resistance instead of support.